sebkrueger/baseballnuke/readme.txt

 1) Extract the file
 2) Copy the files to your wp-content/plugins directory
 3) Activate the plugin under the wp admin plugins page
-4) download and install "Cookie Monster" plugin (or similar)
-5) add the following URL Parameters on the Cookie Monster admin console under settings:
-	- playerID
-	- gameID
-	- field

 == Getting Started ==